 CUI uses Natural Language Processing (NLP) that enables computers to understand, analyze, and create meaning from human language.
 NLP also takes up and process unstructured inputs (such as questions with spelling mistakes), helps in sentiment analysis, and more.

-Depending upon the functionalities performed, a number of graphic elements are added to the chatbot.
+Depending upon the functionalities performed, several graphic elements are added to the chatbot.
 Along with text messages, there are carousels, buttons, quick reply, web view, group chat, option to share audio, video, document file, image, GIF, and more.

-Modes of Communication: Chatbots have evolved over time to enable text and voice communication possible.
+Modes of Communication: Chatbots have evolved to enable text and voice communication possible.
 Chatbots working in collaboration with virtual assistants or smart speakers allow users to give input and receive output in a voice format.
-Here is a perfect example of it- Mark Zukerberg's Jarvis.
+Here is a perfect example of it- Mark Zukerberg's JARVIS.

 Chatbot with Voice Interface: Mark Zuckerberg’s Personal Assistant